 Factors to Consider

-• Disease progression: If a patient's disease is progressing rapidly, it may be necessary to increase visit frequency to provide additional support and monitoring.
-If the changes are happening daily to several times per week, the patient may be at end-of-life.
+• Disease progression: If a patient’s disease progresses rapidly, increasing visit frequency may be necessary to provide additional support and monitoring.
+If the changes happen daily to several times per week, the patient may be at the end of life.

-• : If a patient's primary caregiver is experiencing , it may be necessary to increase visit frequency to provide additional support and .
+• Caregiver : If a patient’s primary caregiver is experiencing , it may be necessary to increase visit frequency to provide additional support and .

 When to Consult with the Hospice Team